-Institutions are increasingly reemphasizing the vital role of a seamless, personalized student experience that holistically connects students to the supports they need to reach their educational and career goals.
+Higher education institutions are increasingly reemphasizing the vital role of a seamless, personalized student experience that holistically connects students to the supports they need to reach their educational and career goals.
 However, in the typical student support experience, students often encounter disconnected services and technologies and are bounced around when seeking the supports they need.
 For many students, navigating the enrollment, financial aid, and registration processes can be formidable, especially when facing financial instability and life challenges (e.g., food, housing, child care, health care, transportation, and tuition).
-Improving postsecondary attainment and economic opportunity requires colleges to systematically address the multitude of factors that undermine student persistence and completion.
+Improving postsecondary attainment and economic opportunity requires tribal colleges and universities to systematically address the multitude of factors that undermine student persistence and completion.